JankariTech/blog/src/assets/TestAutomationWithGo-ABlogSeries/goBasics.md

 ---
 title: Go Basics - The Starting Point
-authorName: Prarup Gurung(प्रारुप गुरुङ्ग)
+authorName: Prarup Gurung (प्रारुप गुरुङ्ग)
 authorAvatar: https://www.jankaritech.com/images/2021/12/29/p1110938-crop-colour-800.jpg
 authorLink: https://github.com/grgprarup
-createdAt: Dec 10, 2022
+createdAt: Dec 6, 2022
 tags: golang, gopher, go, test automation, testing, bdd, godog
 banner: https://camo.githubusercontent.com/2b507540e2681c1a25698f246b9dca69c30548ed66a7323075b0224cbb1bf058/68747470733a2f2f676f6c616e672e6f72672f646f632f676f706865722f6669766579656172732e6a7067
 seriesTitle: Journey With Go - A Blog Series
 episode: 1
 ---

-**गो** **"Journey With Go - A Blog Series"** about the basics of Go `Go Basic`, advanced concepts in Go `Go Beyond Basics`, testing with go `Godog as Test Framework` and many more.
+**[गो](https://go.dev "Go in Nepali")** **"Journey With Go - A Blog Series"** about the basics of Go `Go Basic`, advanced concepts in Go `Go Beyond Basics`, testing with go `Godog as Test Framework` and many more.
 This is the first blog in the series.
 In this blog, we will learn about installing Go, and initializing a Go project.
 We will also learn about the basic data types, variables, and constants in Go.
 So, let's get started.

 ## Introduction
 - Designed and Developed at Google by Robert Griesemer, Rob Pike, and Ken Thompson